 After three days in Penang, it was time for Amy and me to catch our flight to Kuching.
 Kuching is the capital city of Sarawak, on the island of Borneo.
 The flight from Penang to Kuching is only 2 hours.
 On this flight, the passenger next to me strikes up a conversation and he recommends a few dishes and places.
 It sounds like there is an amazing array of food to eat in Kuching.
 I take notes because I am excited to find the best food in Kuching!

-I had booked Amy and I into the Imperial Riverbank Hotel for 5 nights.
-Most of the places we ate were in walking distance to the hotel, unless we were on a day trip from Kuching.
+I had booked Amy and me into the Imperial Riverbank Hotel for 5 nights.
+Most of the places we ate were within walking distance of the hotel, unless we were on a day trip from Kuching.

 Imperial Riverbank Hotel

 The Imperial Riverbank Hotel is a great budget hotel in Kuching.
 To save money, I booked us a room that didn’t have a window, which was weird at first, until we had some of the best nights’ sleep ever.
 The first morning in Kuching, I decided to try out the breakfast at the hotel.
 I was slightly taken back by the cost of the breakfast in comparison to the price of all the food we’ve eaten so far.
 It was expensive, but I still thought I’d try it out.
 For the price, the range was pretty average.
 There were a few western dishes, but nothing spectacular.
 I’d happily forgo the western food for amazing Malay food in Kuching any day!

 Hon Hin Cafe